- Compare and contrast various store layout designs

 Each store layout has its pros and cons, and each layout provides a retailer with some ways to influence traffic flow.
 Here we’ll look at a couple of different layouts, what the pros and cons are for shoppers who are experiencing this type of layout, and some ways that retailers can maximize their sales conversions.

-The grid layout is the most common store layout you’re going to find in retail.
+The grid layout (Table 1) is the most common store layout you’re going to find in retail.
 Used in supermarkets, drug stores, and many big box retail stores, it’s used when stores carry a lot of products (particularly different kinds of products), or when a retail location needs to maximize space.

 - Well-placed promotions.
 Eye level and a little to the left, in fact.
 If you’re walking through a grid format store counterclockwise, you’re going to notice that which is a little ahead of you.
 On a turn, that means the promotion will be at eye level and a little off to your left, where you’re looking as you walk.
 Things don’t get noticed in corners.